 The shadow card functions as a magical tool in your reading.
-This card shines light on anything that hiding behind shadows, underlying, unexposed.
+This card shines a light on anything that hiding behind shadows, underlying, unexposed.
 Using shadow cards is a means of navigating the unknown mindset of your querent.

 Using Shadow Cards